pgoncalvesgit/temp/README.md

 |--|--|--|
 |ProbeId|int|Probe ID of the brand new created probe|

-## Add to the Database - Add a new Resource to the Database
+## Add a new Resource to the Database

 #### Method - POST